englekk/handbook-docs/Fuse/01 - Getting Started.md

 When you drop a folder into Sublime Text 3, it will by default search through all files in all subfolders.
 When building a Fuse project, this isn't always what you want.

-If you create a file called `ProjectName.sublime-project`, you can drop this into it to make it ignore the `.cache` and `.build` directories:
+If you create a file called `ProjectName.sublime-project`, you can drop this into it to make it ignore the `.uno` and `build` directories:

 ```
 {